mandal-cv/visimpaired/README.md

    We have sampled images from the dataset and labeled them similarly to VizWiz.
 The sampled images can be found at: https://utexas.box.com/s/hu1ktilsernkcbtf01uc7g94f9qr8y7r

 ## Models
-To test the models, refer to notebooks base_model.ipynb and local_feedback_models.ipynb.
+To test the models, refer to notebooks *base_model.ipynb* and *local_feedback_models.ipynb*.
 Some pre-trained models can be found at: https://utexas.box.com/s/gzfbybfm9elepccclaaldk4hjzr8jdg5